Republican Walker projected to win Wisconsin governor race

 He avoided a campaign focus on social issues that have been divisive for Republican candidates such as same-sex marriage and abortion.

-Burke, a former state commerce secretary and current Madison-area school board member, focussed her campaign partly on Walker's inability to meet the jobs promise.
+Burke, a former state commerce secretary and current Madison-area school board member, focused her campaign partly on Walker's inability to meet the jobs promise.

 Pre-election polls gave Walker a slight edge over Burke, who was head of strategy and director of European operations for Trek, a bicycle company founded by her father.